Suspect indicted in 1986 murder of Salem State student

 "It was a travesty to find out a close friend never came home," Corcoran said.

-Carey, a former Gloucester resident, is serving a 20-year prison sentence at MCI Concord for attempted murder, home invasion, and assault and battery.
+Carey is serving a 20-year prison sentence at MCI Concord for attempted murder, home invasion, and assault and battery.
 He was convicted by a jury in 2008 of wrapping a cord around a woman's neck in her Hamilton home and dragging her through the kitchen.
-The woman's young son tried to stab Carey with a kitchen knife and beat his fists on his back before Carey ran away, according to a story in The Salem News.
+The woman's young son tried to stab Carey with a kitchen knife and beat his fists on his back before Carey ran away, according to a story in the Gloucester Daily Times.

 Prosecutors argued that Carey was attempting to act out a sexual fantasy of strangling a woman to death, a scenario that was depicted on hundreds of images found on his computer after his arrest.